 Ingredients

 - Beeswax: the little pastilles are handy, but weights are provided, so it’s easy to measure it any form.
+Soya wax can be used to replace beeswax for a vegan option (I haven’t tried this).

-- Zinc Oxide: this can also be found online – check shops that sell soap making supplies, for example, and you’ll be able to get it there.
+- Zinc oxide: this can also be found online – check shops that sell soap making supplies, for example, and you’ll be able to get it there.

 Step by Step